 The organizational structure of the cluster ImmunoSensation is designed to provide the best possible support for female scientists and to optimally complement the gender equality activities of the University of Bonn.
 In order to ensure the quality of the measures taken, the University of Bonn has implemented a gender equality office headed by the equal opportunity commissioner (Sandra Hanke).

-Our strategy is to advance female careers in three areas:
+Our strategy is to advance female careers in four areas:

 1. career support

 A number of steps to support female careers have already been taken.